 Also looks like they haven’t bothered with lazy loading off-screen images which adds a further 580ms.

 All these issues add to a site that’s slower than it should be.

 Yoast Security Vulnerabilities

-Update: Sent the Yoast team a message regarding the above issue, will add any relevant information (if any).
-I also checked the Yoast WordPress SEO Plugin code (I’m not a Yoast user) for the above Jquery version and it is NOT part of the latest version.
+Update: Sent the Yoast team a message regarding the potential cyber security issue, will add any relevant information (May 2018 update: 3 months has passed and no replay from Yoast and the vulnerability still exists).
+I also checked the Yoast WordPress SEO Plugin code (I’m not a Yoast user) for the above jQuery version and it is NOT part of the latest version.
 The above vulnerability is part of the Yoast domain, NOT the plugin.
 If you are a Yoast user and are worried, run your home page through the Lighthouse tool and check for yourself.

 SEO Gold Lighthouse Audits SEO Results

 Now compare the Yoast home page Lighthouse report with the SEO Gold’s home page results.